 Teachers provide individual students with feedback on their performance and will engage in ongoing communication with parents/care givers about student achievement and progress.
-Ongoing communication throughout the year is critical to ensure parents/caregivers are kept informed of their child's progress.
-It also provides an opportunity for parents to inform the school of any developments at home.
-Parents/caregivers should not be surprised when they receive information on their child's progress and achievement.
+This provides an opportunity for parents to inform the school of any developments at home.
+Parents/caregivers should not be surprised when they receive information about their child's progress and achievement.